mksunny1/deleight/readme.md

 ![Logo](https://github.com/mksunny1/deleight/blob/main/docs/assets/logos/small.png?raw=true)

-This is a group of 8 tiny abstractions created with the goal of simplifying the development of interactive web frontends using vanilla HTML, CSS and JavasSript.
+This is a group of 9 small libraies created to simplify the development of interactive web frontends using vanilla HTML, CSS and JavasSript.
 This is an inclusive library which caters to the needs of everyone in web development.

 - Frontend JavaScript developers can develop apps without worrying about control, modularity or maintainance.
-Not only is the framework flexible, modular and compact, it also strives to align with all the familiar semantics we know and love.
+Not only is the framework flexible, modular and compact, it also aligns with familiar semantics.
 You still retain the convenience of a declarative API.

-- Distributed teams of frontend developers can work freely in their favourite languages without worrying about complexity.
+- Distributed frontend teams can work freely in their favourite languages without worrying about interop.
 HTML experts can write pure HTML.
 JavaScript developers can write pure JavaScript.
 Designers can write pure CSS.
-Deleight will ensure that everything works well together once everyone follows the project specifications.
+Deleight will ensure that everything plays well together.
 Data can be injected into HTML in multiple ways and it is not compulsory to have code tags or component specifiers in markup.
-The same thing also applies to CSS encapsulation.
+The same thing also applies to style encapsulation.

 - Back-end developers using any technology can stop worrying about front-end complexity.
 Deleight ships modern ES6 modules which can be loaded directly into webpages.
-Because the framework is modular and compact, you only load the tiny modules you need into your pages.
+Because the framework is modular and compact, you only load the libraries you need into your pages.
 You can also compose them with your favourite back-end template engines to reduce the number of files to load.
-Finally, the [API](https://mksunny1.github.io/deleight/docs/api/) is semantic and minimal; it is very easy to pick up in a few hours.
+Finally, the [API](https://mksunny1.github.io/deleight/docs/api/) is small and natural; it is very easy to pick up in a few hours.

-- Ultimately users, which is another name for _all of us_, will benefit the most when all the industry practitioners have the right tools to be more productive and to perform at their best.
-HTML, JavaScript and CSS are amazinng technologies and we need to emphasize and consolidate this in modern web development.
+- Ultimately users, (that is _all of us_), will benefit the most when all the industry practitioners have the right tools to be more productive.
+HTML, JavaScript and CSS are *all* amazinng technologies and we need to emphasize and consolidate this in modern web development.

 Apart from this brief guide and the [API](https://mksunny1.github.io/deleight/docs/api/) documentation, there are also some examples which can be used to understand how the parts fit together and to develop a feel for using deleight.
 If you want to see the output of the exmples, you can run the included server with `npm start` and visit the 'examples' site at http://localhost:8000/docs/examples/index.html.
 The site is also hosted online [here](https://mksunny1.github.io/deleight/docs/examples).

-What follows is a brief description of the 8 libraries and how to include them in your projects.
+What follows is a brief description of the libraries and how to include them in your projects.

 ## Appliance